opengeospatial/CoverageJSON/README.md

 So far, the Business Justfication for this plan has finished a formal Public Comment period on 25 July 2021 and responses to the received comments were processed at an OGC GoToMeeting session on 28 July 2021.
 All were agreed to be closed apart from one, which needed more information for a considered meaningful response.
 Further information was requested from the original commentator.

 After more information, the supporters formally processed all the public comments, and the Business Justification was presented to the OGC Technical Committee on 20 September 2021, which, with no objections to unanimous consent, agreed to formally vote on commencing the work.
-The electronic vote commenced on 28 September 2021 and will finish on the 12 November 2021.
+The electronic vote commenced on 28 September 2021 and finished on the 12 November 2021.

 The Technical Committee vote was 20 YES votes, 14 ABSTAIN and 5 NO votes, and quorum was readily acheived.
 So the work will proceed, probably under the auspices of the CoverageSWG.
 The various comments from the cast votes will be published and addressed in this repo.